Articles of Incorporation and Rules

 (Written Voting)

-Article 13 To exercise the right to vote by writing as provided for in Article 65 of the Articles of Incorporation, a written document specifying the names of the officers to be elected (however, it must be a ballot prepared by the Officers Election Management Committee) must be enclosed in an envelope, signed or stamped, and submitted to the Chairman of the Officers Election Management Committee before the opening of the General Meeting of Representatives.
+Article 13 The exercise of the right to vote by written ballot as stipulated in Article 65 of the Articles of Association shall be carried out by enclosing a written document clearly indicating the name of the officer to be elected (however, it must be a ballot prepared by the Officer Election Management Committee) in an envelope, signing or affixing a name and seal to the envelope, and submitting it to the Chairman of the Officer Election Management Committee before the opening of the General Assembly.

 2. Notwithstanding the provisions of the preceding paragraph, a representative (including a person delegated by a representative) who leaves a general meeting of representatives during the meeting may, at the time of leaving, submit in writing the voting rights to be exercised after leaving